shrysr/hugo-sr/content/post/website-setup-apr-2020.md

 # Script to git pull hugo site repo and deploy.
 This script is called by
 # a cron job.
 Replace username with your username.
 Note that I have
-# compiled go from the source to obtain a specific version which was
+# compiled hugo from the source to obtain a specific version which was
 # necessary for my theme and also to maintain parity with my local hugo
 # version.
 This can be added to my path if desired.
 Since only limited
 # commands are run using hugo at the moment, I have not yet done so.